-Choose from three languages of concentration (Spanish, French, German) and four customized Selections (Selection I-IV).
+Choose from three languages of concentration (Spanish, French, German).

 Use your high school classes to jump ahead.
 With 4 years of high school study, many students start at the 3000 level.
 You need 12 credits at the 3000 or 4000 level to complete your Minor.